liaoxiong3x/DeepCreamPy/README.md

 Pillow, tqdm, scipy, pyamg, and matplotlib can all be installed using pip.

 # Model
-The pretrained model can be downloaded from https://drive.google.com/open?id=1mWHYSj0LDSbJQQxjR4hUMykQkVve2U3Q.
+Pretrained models can be downloaded from https://drive.google.com/open?id=1s-ydz1L4-0AWIm9yk9PlBgZVkKJVdGAO.

 Unzip the contents into the /models/ folder.